International Women’s Day, the Delivered Social way!

 Happy International Women’s Day to all the ladies around the world!
 To mark this day that seems to have really taken off over the past couple of years, Georgie and I have written a little about being a woman in the Delivered Social workplace.

 Where to start?!
-Some of the most common topics that continually come up in the news detail women being made to feel subordinate, or treated differently to their male colleagues.
+Some of the most common topics in the news detail women being differently to their male colleagues.
 I think it goes without saying that Georgie and I are very lucky to work in a place where that has never been, nor will be, the case.
 When it comes to equality we are treated just the same as Rob, our lovely Marketing Assistant, with the same freedoms etc.

-The boys also do their fair share of the washing up, tea-making and cleaning, which may sound like it’s intended to be a joke, but I’ve come across several workplaces where the girls really were quite literally expected to be in the kitchen, just because of their gender.
+The boys also do their fair share of the washing up, tea-making and cleaning.
+This may sound like it’s intended to be a joke.
+But I’ve come across several workplaces where the girls really were quite literally expected to be in the kitchen.

-Again, it may sound silly, but office ‘banter’ can be a fine line to walk, but I think we’ve got a pretty good balance.
-We all join in and we are all subject to being the butt of the joke at some point or another – nobody is unfairly ‘picked’ on, and nobody escapes being the clown now and again.
+Again, it may sound silly, but office ‘banter’ can be a fine line to walk.
+But, I think we’ve got a pretty good balance.
+We all join in and we are all subject to being the butt of the joke at some point.
+Nobody is unfairly ‘picked’ on, and nobody escapes being the clown now and again.

 If there ever is a split of opinions between the male and female halves of the team, we girls definitely like to override the boys and make sure they know who’s boss around here (our ballpoint pens are definitely better than your uni-ball pens, lads – #sorrynotsorry).

-All in all, what more could you want in a workplace?
-Somewhere you’re treated as an equal, your opinion is valued, your team are amazingly supportive and they have a wicked sense of humour.
-Happy International Women’s Day all – I hope attitudes towards women’s rights and equality continue to improve, and as a result, more and more ladies can say they have a workplace environment similar to ours…
+All in all, what more could you want in the workplace?
+Somewhere you’re treated as an equal, your opinion is valued, your team is amazingly supportive and they have a wicked sense of humour.
+Happy International Women’s Day all.
+I hope attitudes towards women’s rights and equality continue to improve.
+As a result, more and more ladies can say they have a workplace environment similar to ours…